Tinctures are one of the best ways of using many herbs therapeutically — including kava.

 This product is made using a 1:4 ratio — which means there’s 4 times as much alcohol as there is kava (in g).

 Unfortunately, the company doesn’t list the specific amount of kavalactones inside the bottle, and without knowing the strains the company used, we can’t make an accurate estimation.

-However, with the average kava root containing around 8% kavalactones, this tincture should have somewhere in the ballpark of around 15 mg of pure kavalactones per milliliter of tincture.
+However, with the average kava root containing around 8% kavalactones, this tincture should have somewhere in the ballpark of around 15 mg of pure kavalactones per milliliter of the tincture.

 |Tincture Base||Cane Alcohol (60%)|